 - This launches the WildPresenter Lite interface.
 When the application opens for the first time, you'll be shown a dialog box with various options (see Figure 2).

 - Rather than selecting any provided options, choose Cancel -- this will open another dialog box where a name and location can be given to the new WildPresenter Lite project (see Figure 3).

 - Once you have named your project, you get back to the WildPresenter Lite interface See Figure 4 that contains one Slide and one Slide Master.

 Figure 4: WildPresenter Lite Interface

-If you are selecting a image, WildPresenter Lite Import Image dialog box will open (see Figure 5) -- you can now set the quality of the images being imported -- and the same parameters can be applied to multiple images by choosing Apply To All.
+- If you are selecting an image, WildPresenter Lite Import Image dialog box will open (see Figure 5).
+You can now set the quality of the images being imported, and the same parameters can be applied to multiple images by choosing Apply To All.

 Figure 5: Import Image